Home Income security International circumstances

 When you return to Finland from a Nordic country, you are subject to the right to return if you have been covered by Finnish unemployment security legislation during the five years preceding your return.
 In other words, you have worked in Finland or received unemployment benefits from Finland.

-In the case of a returning employee from another Nordic country, work can be counted towards the working condition without the four-week employment requirement.
+In the case of a returning employee from another Nordic country, work can be counted towards the working condition without the requirement for one month of working condition.
 For persons returning from another Nordic country, we apply a longer deadline of eight weeks for the transfer of your unemployment insurance to Finland.

 Salary or wages used to calculate daily allowance